oramirezperera/To-Do_app_flask/README.md

 ## index.html

-<strike></strike> attribute puts a line in the center of the characters
+<'strike'><'/strike'> attribute puts a line in the center of the characters.
+You have to use it whitout the ''.
 using .strftime gives format to the timestamps %Y for the year, %m for the month and the %d for the day. loop give us access to the iterations we are doing, loop.last checks out if it is the last iteration.